Muscle energy technique

 Posture comes with a feeling.
 I'm interested in helping you connect to positive feeling image(s) that generate noticeable postural change for you, find the simplest exercises for you, and give your body the right hands-on input.You might be pleasantly surprised.
 I always aim to create changes you can feel in each session.

 For both current patients and sometimes general community.
 Information to refresh understanding and skills in self-management.
-There is and ever-expanding variety of topics: Breathing and neck pain, postural alignment, foot strengthening , hip stretching routines for back maintenance, self-trigger pointing, pelvic balancing for yourself,Self-massage and release of the feet/lower leg....there's not enough space here to mention.
+There is an ever-expanding variety of topics: Breathing and neck pain, postural alignment, foot strengthening , hip stretching routines for back maintenance, self-trigger pointing, pelvic balancing for yourself,Self-massage and release of the feet/lower leg....there's not enough space here to mention.
 Go check the blog and links and keep abreast by signing up in the medical centre for auto updates

 I think most people these days know how to search Google.
 That's a sign they're motivated.
 I continue tostudy this area too.
 I've got a great grounding in biochemistry and physiology science and great connections with the the totally awesome Doctors at the Mullumbimby Medical Centre.
-Connective tissues form the basis of the musculoskeletal system and they are really responsive to what you eat or how you eat to deficiencies and to certain systemic issues that need more nutrients.
+Connective tissues form the basis of the musculoskeletal system and they are really responsive to what you eat or how you eat and to certain systemic issues that need more nutrients.
 I'm really happy to help you find your way with this one way or another with testing, dietary analysis, a great referral or general advice.

 I've taken a particular interest in providing manual therapy for people with this issue.
 I can help with capsular restrictions, muscular trigger points, breathing exercises to reduce stress associated jaw clenching, jaw opening and closing movement retraining, down training tight jaw muscles, and dietary advice in acutely painful situations.
 Don't forget upper neck extension and it's timing is crucial to the jaw opening cycle and may need diagnosis and treating too.
 If opening the jaw is painful, clunks, is restricted or associated with headaches, I may be able to help.
 Most of what you may need is under one roof.
 Shehab the dentist upstairs has a particular in this issue.